Piotr1215/cilium-demo/README.md

-# Kubernetes Networking observability with Cilium
+# Kubernetes Networking Policies with Cilium

 ## What is Cilium?